 Of course Kuijpers also understands that it is nice for many SME entrepreneurs to work with one IT supplier and to have one point of contact.
 “In that case, it is important as an entrepreneur to make good agreements about what your IT supplier offers in the field of security, where the responsibilities lie and how action is taken in the event of an incident,” advises Kuijpers.
 “Enter the conversation with your supplier.”
 SLAs are often agreed in the field of continuity of the IT systems, but an SLA in the field of security is also part of this, says the founder of Eye Security.
 “Ask your IT supplier how he has set up the security of your systems and how actively the traffic on your workplaces and cloud environment is monitored.
 Note that they do not only offer network monitoring, in terms of technology, that is no longer sufficient to keep ransomware out.
 And, suppose an employee does click on a link, does your IT supplier intervene immediately or do you only receive a notification that something has happened days later?
 Also ask about the measures that are taken when a cyber attack or incident takes place.”

 Finally, Kuijpers advises entrepreneurs to properly record their responsibilities and liability in the field of security.
 “There have been several lawsuits between customers and suppliers in this area.
-The results of those lawsuits show that this is an incredibly gray and unclear area.
+The results of those lawsuits show that this is an incredibly unclear area.
 Make sure you make agreements and record them.”
-Especially when continuity is vital for your organization, you work with sensitive data or have a lot of customer data, extra steps are needed in the field of information security.
+Especially when continuity is vital for your organisation, you work with sensitive data or have a lot of customer data, extra steps are needed in the field of information security.
 “Get specialist help on time.”